bufbuild-ru/docs/docs/reference/cli/buf/config/init/index.md

 ### Description

-This command will write a new buf.yaml file to start your local development.If a buf.yaml already exists, this command will not overwrite it, and will produce an error.The effects of this command may change over time - this command may initialize i.e. buf.gen.yaml files in the future.
+This command will write a new buf.yaml file to start your local development.

+If a buf.yaml already exists, this command will not overwrite it, and will produce an error.

+The effects of this command may change over time - this command may initialize i.e. buf.gen.yaml files in the future.

 ### Flags